johlym/johnathan-org/src/about.md

 Since 2014, I’ve created almost over 400 posts.
 About 350 of them (as of mid-September 2018) have made it through the various transitions this site has seen.
 A few of them were so highly irrelevant or didn’t make sense.
 In hindsight, keeping them around seems like the right thing to do, but I’ve opted to move forward.

-Johnathan.org is not a full-time project for me right now, though I would not turn down the opportunity to make one someday.

 ### Hosting, Toolchain, Standards

 Johnathan.org is a statically generated site, built using [Bridgetown](https://github.com/bridgetownrb/bridgetown).
 For more on the tools I use on regular basis, check out [this page](/using).